Europe trade action against Bangladesh would have big impact

 If it were outside the GSP, it would face normal import duties, which are 12 percent for many clothing items ranging from men's jackets to women's blouses.

-This followed a November fire at another garment factory that killed over 100 workers and prompted U.S. lawmakers to call for suspending their own GSP program with Bangladesh, but no action was taken.
+This followed a November fire at another garment factory that killed over 100 workers and prompted U.S. lawmakers to call for suspending their own GSP programme with Bangladesh, but no action was taken.

 If the European Commission did suspend Bangladesh from the GSP scheme, it would not be the first time the bloc used access to trade preferences as leverage in dealing with countries.